monistdavid/KNOWLEDGE/Weekly Reading/11.27/1/main_paper Deep Residual Learning for Image Recognition.md

     1. By using the identity mapping, we could make sure at least the deeper network could perform the same as the shallower network.
 Then why there will be a degradation problem? firstly, identity mapping is hard to train as well.
+    2. why transforming input x to a same dimension as F(x) will not influence the info from x? because it is under a linear transformation.
+The property of linear transformation is:
+            1. all lines remain lines
+            2. the origin remains fixed

 Summary